Codes, Cubes, and Graphical Designs: The -Dimensional Cube

-However, this theorem says nothing about where these eigenspaces may come in the frequency ordering of $G_I$.
-We will show that there are optimal graphical designs on association schemes which are not classical $t$-designs for any $ t>0. $
+We note that for $s >2$, the ordering of the idempotents in \cite[Section 4.2.1]{DelsarteThesis} is the only cometric ordering possible.
+We will exhibit an optimal graphical design on a graph from a cometric association scheme which is not a classical $t$-design for any $ t>0.$ The Kneser graph $KG(l,s)$ is the graph $G_s=(X,R_s)$ from the $(l,s)$ Johnson scheme, which is to say its vertices are $s$-element subsets of $[l]$, and there is an edge between subsets which do not intersect.

-We look to the Johnson scheme and Kneser graphs for an example.
-The Kneser graph $KG(n,k)$ is the graph $G_k=(X,R_k)$ from the $(n,k)$ Johnson scheme, which is to say its vertices are $k$-element subsets of $[n]$ and there is an edge between subsets which do not intersect.
-The Hoffman bound (see Theorem \ref{Hoffman}) is sharp for $KG(n,k)$.
-Let $Y\subset X$ be the $k$-element subsets of $[n]$ with exactly one element in common.
-Section 3.2 of \cite{Golubev} shows that $Y$ is a maximum stable set in $KG(n,k)$ and hence is extremal on $KG(n,k) =(X,R_k)$.
-We will now show that this is an extremal design in Kneser graphs, and more generally any graph $G_I$ from the Johnson scheme, that is not a $t$-design for any $t$.
+\begin{proposition} \emph{Let $(X, \cR)$ be the $(l,s)$ Johnson scheme with $s>2$, and let $Y \subset X$ be the $s$-element subsets of $[l]$ with exactly one fixed element in common.
+Then $Y$ is extremal on $G_s= KG(l,s)$, but $Y$ is not a $t$-design.} \end{proposition} \begin{proof} The Hoffman bound (see Theorem \ref{Hoffman}) is sharp for $KG(l,s)$.
+Fix an element in $[l]$, and let $Y\subset X$ be the $s$-element subsets of $[l]$ which contain that fixed element.
+Section 3.2 of \cite{Golubev} shows that $Y$ is a maximum stable set in $KG(l,s)$ and hence extremal on $KG(l,s) $ by Theorem \ref{GolHoff}.